O Level English Paper 1128: How to Ace the paper!

 - Paper 4 (Oral Communication) – 20%

 As you can see, the listening and spoken sections are almost equal to the writing and reading sections.
-This is because the ability to speak well and understand English from different parts of the world have become increasingly important.
+This is because the ability to speak well and understand English from different parts of the world is become increasingly important.

 O Level English 1128 Paper 1

-Paper 1 tests the student’s writing skill and grammar; it has three sections.
+Paper 1 tests the student’s writing skills and grammar; it has three sections.
 Section A has a passage with deliberate grammar errors and students are expected to spot and correct these errors.
 Section B requires students to produce a functional piece of writing: these include letters, emails, proposals, reports, articles and speeches.
 A visual stimulus (usually a poster or webpage) is also provided to prompt the students and give them ideas to use in their writing.
 Finally, Section C has four essay questions and students will choose one to write.
 These essays can be personal recounts, descriptive, discursive, argumentative or even a combination of the types of essays mentioned.

 O Level English 1128 Paper 2

-Paper 2 assesses the reading ability of students, and it focuses on the students’ ability to understand text as well as its underlying messages.
+Paper 2 assesses the reading ability of students, and it focuses on the students’ ability to understand the text as well as its underlying messages.
 Other skills tested include visual literacy (understanding of images and symbols), literary skills (metaphors, irony and so on) and summary skills.
 There are three sections: Section A focuses on a visual text (poster, webpage, etc) while Section B consist of a narrative style passage (a story) and Section C is a non-narrative text (think of a textbook).

 O Level English 1128 Paper 3 & 4